RBrynsvold/Capstone/replication_instructions.md

    You will be prompted for the following information:

-      * The identifier string for the corpus and dictionary from which to build the model __This string must match exactly the string given in step 5!__
+      * The identifier string for the corpus and dictionary from which to build the model
+        __This string must match exactly the string given in step 5!__
       * Number of topics to use for model fitting
         __In this project I determined the optimal number of topics to be NUMBERISTBD__
       * Number of cores on your machine
         If greater than 1, the model will be run multithreaded

-   Depending on the details of your vm, this step will take several hours at least.
+   Depending on the details of your vm, this step will take at least a few hours.

 7. Inspect the results of your fitted model inside a jupyter notebook!

    Your rambo vm should be set up such that you can easily tunnel in with a jupyter notebook, run from a browser on your computer.
 Steps:

-   * Determine your public IP address ('IPv4 Public IP') by viewing it on your aws EC2 console
+   * Determine your public IP address ('IPv4 Public IP').

+      For an AWS EC2, you can find this by viewing it on your EC2 Management Console
    * Open a browser window and enter your your IPv4 Public IP, followed by ':8080'

       <yourIPv4PublicIP>:8080